martinthomson/i-d-template/doc/FEATURES.md

 ## Setup a Repository

 When you [setup a repository](REPO.md), this tool installs a stub `Makefile`.
-It also creates the following files from a template: `.gitignore`, `CONTRIBUTING.md`, `LICENSE.md`, `.travis.yml`, and GitHub Action configuration under `.github/workflows/` (see below).
+It also creates the following files from a template: `README.md`, `.gitignore`, `CONTRIBUTING.md`, `LICENSE.md`, files for GitHub pages, and GitHub Action configuration under `.github/workflows/` (see below).